25prabhu10/notes/docs/Concepts/Git/Git.md

 Types of Version Control Systems:

-1. **Local**: It allows you to copy files into another directory and rename it (For example, project.1.1).
+1. **Local**: It allows you to copy files into another directory and rename it (like `project.1.1/` to `project.1.2/`).
 This method is error-prone and introduces redundancy

 2. **Centralised**: All version files are present in a single central server.
 For example, CVS, SVN, and Perforce